oracle/opengrok/OpenGrok-Groupings.md

 If no group matches the project the special section 'Other' is maintained with all such projects and repositories.

+All favourite groups are expanded.
+A group is considered as favourite when one of its projects is considered favourite.
+Favourite project is a project which is contained in the `OpenGrokProject` cookie, i. e. it has been searched or viewed by the user recently.
+This applies also for subgroups of the given group.

+There is a tunable threshold to control if other than favourite groups should be expanded by default.
+The name of the configuration property is `groupsCollapseThreshold` and it controls the maximum number of projects contained in the group (without traversing the subgroups) when the group should be expanded or not.
+This threshold is by default equal to 4.

 ### Select Box

 Using `<optgroup>` in select box displays all groups with their projects and repositories in the select box.